 Explore rugged bays

-If you’re looking for something a little more rugged and remote then head to the North and Middle Caicos beaches.
-The scenic Mudjin Harbour and Bambarra Beach are the best on Middle Caicos, and the number of visitors is so low you won’t have to share them with hardly anyone.
+If you’re looking for something a little more rugged and remote then head to the beaches in North and Middle Caicos.
+The scenic Mudjin Harbour and Bambarra Beach are the best on Middle Caicos (the number of visitors is so low you won’t have to share them with hardly anyone).
 In North Caicos, Hollywood Beach, Whitby Beach and Pumpkin Bluff Beach are the best, with shallower water that makes them perfect for snorkeling.

 Snorkeling and Diving